Nour-Zouari/GraphRag-minimaliste/README.md

-# MedicalChatbot (starter)
+# MedicalChatbot

-This small skeleton provides a minimal project layout to build a medical chatbot that uses a graph database (Neo4j) and LangChain for LLM orchestration.
+This provides a minimal project layout to build a medical chatbot that uses a graph database (Neo4j) and LangChain for LLM orchestration.

 Structure: